 The Hammam, Tiskiwin Museum, Photography Museum, and the Ben Youssef Madrasa

 Then I went back to exploring the city on my own.
 I visited the Tiskiwin Museum and it really opened my eyes to the life of the North African tribes and their customs.
-After this I headed into the direction of Ben Youssef Madrasa.
+After this, I headed in the direction of Ben Youssef Madrasa.

-On the way, in the very heart of the Medina I encountered the same Venezuelan girl I met in Rabat.
+On the way, in the very heart of Medina, I encountered the same Venezuelan girl I met in Rabat.
 We went to the Madrasa together, and then to the modern Photography Museum where we learned about Berbers and looked at the photographs of old Morocco.

 The Majorelle Gardens